CaffeineViking/chip-8/README.md

 3. Issue ```make``` and hope for the best.
 4. You will find that ```bin``` has stuff.
 5. Either start the program or test suite.

+or: `makepkg -i` if you're on Arch Linux.

 Usage and Documents
 -------------------